DeepanshuSarawagi/AWS/6-Migrations/DMS.md

 ## Schema Conversion Tool:

-- Convert your database's schema from one engine to another engine.
+- **Convert your database's schema from one engine to another engine.**
 - Example: OLTP (Oracle or SQL Server) to PostgreSQL, Aurora, MySQL.
 - Example: OLAP (Teradata or Oracle) to Amazon RedShift.
-- You dont need to use SCT if you are migrating to same database engine.
+- You don't need to use SCT if you are migrating to same database engine.
   - Example: Migrating from on-prem postgresql to RDS postgresql.

 ## DMS - Must know: